 If your app needs to access data while running in Direct Boot mode, use device encrypted storage.
 Device encrypted storage contains data encrypted with a key that is only available after a device has performed a successful verified boot.

-For data that should be encrypted with a key associated with user credentials, such as a PIN or password, use credential encrypted storage.
-Credential encrypted storage is only available after the user has successfully unlocked the device, up until when the user restarts the device again.
-If the user enables the lock screen after unlocking the device, this doesn't lock credential encrypted storage.
+For data that must be encrypted with a key associated with user credentials, such as a PIN or password, use credential encrypted storage.
+Credential encrypted storage is available after the user has successfully unlocked the device and until the user restarts the device.
+If the user enables the lock screen after unlocking the device, credential encrypted storage remains available.

 Apps must register their components with the system before they